Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Introduction

 \section{Introduction}

 }

-Federated learning (FL) is a distributed machine learning (ML) approach in which users collaboratively train ML models through sharing model parameters rather than raw measurements~\cite{mcmahan2017communication, yuan2023decentralized}.
+Federated learning (FL) is a distributed machine learning (ML) approach in which users collaboratively train ML models through sharing model parameters rather than raw measurements~\cite{mcmahan2017communication,yuan2024decentralized,yuan2024digital,fang2025federated}.
 The FL approach establishes a federation of learners, each updating their model based on local data.
 Subsequently, these locally learned parameters are uploaded to a central server or shared with other clients.
-The local model within each client is then updated by integrating an aggregation of these parameters, ensuring that each model benefits from the collective learning experience~\cite{fang2022communication, chellapandi2023convergence,yuan2023digital}.
-Since Internet of Things (IoT) applications, such as smartphones, robots, unmanned aerial vehicles (UAVs), etc., are frequently equipped with multimodal sensors and rely on their performance and robustness, there has been increasing interest in multimodal federated learning (mmFL) frameworks~\cite{yu2021fedhar, wu2020fedhome, baghersalimi2023decentralized}.
-For example, consider a set of connected and automated vehicles (CAVs) with various sensors such as cameras, LiDAR, and Radar~\cite{yuan2023peer, chellapandi2023survey, chellapandi2023federated}.
-These multimodal sensors enable control decisions in various driving scenarios, including varying weather conditions and fields of view.
-CAVs could benefit greatly be leveraging methods such as mmFL to collaboratively learn ML models across vehicles, such as on-board prognostics and diagnostics to estimate the vehicle's state of health~\cite{upadhyay2023methods}.
+The local model within each client is then updated by integrating an aggregation of these parameters, ensuring that each model benefits from the collective learning experience.
+As Internet of Things (IoT) devices, such as smartphones, robots, and unmanned aerial vehicles (UAVs), are increasingly equipped with multimodal sensors, there has been growing interest in multimodal federated learning (MFL) frameworks~\cite{yu2021fedhar,wu2020fedhome,baghersalimi2023decentralized,lin2023federated,chen2024fedmbridge}.
+For example, in federated settings with connected and automated vehicles (CAVs), diverse sensors such as cameras, LiDAR, and radar provide complementary multimodal measurements that enable robust control decisions across varying weather conditions and fields of view~\cite{yuan2023peer,chellapandi2023survey,chellapandi2023federated}.